niklases/PyPEF/README.md

 pip install -U pypef
 ```

-After successful installation, PyPEF should work by calling `pypef` in the shell, e.g.:
+After successful installation, PyPEF should work by calling `pypef` in the shell:

 ```
 pypef --help
 ```

-The detailed routine for setting up a new virtual environment with Anaconda, installing the necessary Python packages for that environment, and running the Jupyter Notebook tutorial can be found below in the Tutorial section, and setting up the source files can be found in the Setting Up the Scripts Yourself section.
+The detailed routine for setting up a new virtual environment with Anaconda, installing the necessary Python packages for that environment, and running the Jupyter Notebook tutorial can be found below in the Tutorial section.

 ## Running Examples